What Does a Recruiter Do? An Inside Look

 While those calls may be difficult, overall, recruiting can be a fulfilling career.
 “Being able to place people in their dream roles and see how it positively impacts their life is very rewarding,” says Zahria Little, executive recruiting manager at JMJ Phillip Executive Search.

 There are two main types of work environments a recruiter may work in.
 Many large organizations will employ their own team of recruiters in order to fill vacant positions within the company.
 The other option is to work for a recruiting agency, which works to fill positions on behalf of its clients.

 Recruiters employed by a stand-alone business are typically closely engrained in the office culture.
 This means they’re on the hunt for candidates that will be a good match both for the position and the company.
 They work with various teams throughout the company to learn about their specific needs in order to choose an optimal candidate.

-Just as there are a variety of work environments, there are a variety of job titles that recruiters can hold.
-Often falling under the umbrella of the human resources department, here are a few common positions you may encounter:
+Just as there are a variety of work environments, there are also a variety of job titles for recruiters.
+Here are a few common recruitment-related job titles you may encounter: